All Cities / IL / Chicago

 Do I need a permit for electrical work in Chicago?

-Does Chicago waive building permit fees for seniors?
+Does Chicago waive permit fees for seniors?

 Cite This Data